exercism/csharp/exercises/concept/building-telemetry/.docs/instructions.md

 Implement the `TelemetryClient.GetBatteryUsagePerMeter()` method.

 This will call `RemoteControlCar.GetTelemetryData()`.
-If `GetTelemetryData()` returns `false` then this routine should return "no data".
+If `GetTelemetryData()` returns `false` or the car has not been driven, then this routine should return "no data".
 If `GetTelemetryData()` returns `true` then a message in the following form should be returned "usage-per-meter=BATTERY-USAGE-PER-METER".
 Where the calculation is (100 - current battery percentage) divided by the distance driven in meters so far.

 ```csharp
 var car = RemoteControlCar.Buy();